-VIEWPORT, specified in Graphics Display Units (GDU), defines the area of the screen into which a coordinate system defined by WINDOW or SHOW is mapped
+VIEWPORT, specified in Graphics Display Units (GDU), defines the area of the screen into which a coordinate system defined by WINDOW or SHOW is mapped.

 WINDOW specifies a coordinate system, measured in User Defined Units (UDU), that is mapped into the area defined by VIEWPORT.
-The x and y bounds specified in a WINDOW statement are placed exactly on the VIEWPORT bounds, and the aspect ratio of the coordinate system is adjusted accordingly (anisotropic view).
+The X and Y bounds specified in a WINDOW statement are placed exactly on the VIEWPORT bounds, and the aspect ratio of the coordinate system is adjusted accordingly (anisotropic view).

-SHOW is similar to WINDOW, except the range of the specified coordinate system is adjusted by the computer to maintain equal UDU on both axes (isotropic view).
+SHOW is similar to WINDOW, except the range of the specified coordinate system is adjusted by the computer to maintain equal-sized UDU's on both axes (isotropic view).